skyrim23/face-recognition-using-opencv/README.md

 # face-recognition-using-opencv
-This project is about face recognition for autonomous attendance system.
+This project aims to develop an autonomous attendance system that uses face recognition technology to identify and verify individuals’ facial features and record attendance automatically.

 # Before starting: